villekf/OMEGA-doc/docs/source/usage.rst

 | ``options.meanFP = false;`` applies only to projector type 5 forward projection.
 This reduces the dynamic range of the integral images by subtracting the mean from it and then adding it back later.
 Should only be used if there are numerical issues.
 | ``options.meanBP = false;`` same as above, but for backprojection.
 | ``options.useFDKWeights = true;``, applies to FDK only.
 Uses specific FDK weights in backprojection if true.
 | ``options.dL = 0;``, the interpolation length for projector type 4.
-The relative size of the voxel, i.e. 1 would be the voxel size, 0.5 half the voxel size, etc.
+The relative size of the voxel, i.e. 1 would be the voxel size, 0.5 half the voxel size, etc. The default value is actually equal to the size of one voxel in the x-direction, but this is computed later.
 | ``options.useTotLength = true;``, PET only.
-If true, uses the entire ray/tube length/volume to compute the probability.
+If true, uses the entire ray/tube length/volume to compute the probability, i.e. from detector to detector.
 If false, only the ray/tube inside the FOV is used.

 Image volume settings
 ^^^^^^^^^^^^^^^^^^^^^
 | ``options.Nx/Ny/Nz``, the number of voxels per each dimension.
+Nx and Ny HAVE to be input, but Nz is assumed to be 1 by default.
 | ``options.flip_image = false;`` if true, flips the image in the horizontal direction.
 This is done in the detector space and thus has no effect on the quality or speed of the reconstruction.
 | ``options.offangle = 0;``, rotates the image in the detector space with the specified amount.
 This is number of crystals in PET and degrees or radians in CT and SPECT.
 It is counter-clockwise for PET and CT, and clockwise for SPECT.
 | ``options.oOffsetX = 0;``, offset value (mm) of the center of the image FOV in x-direction.
 Move the FOV with this and the below values if it's not centered on origin.
 | ``options.oOffsetY = 0;``, offset value (mm) of the center of the image FOV in y-direction.
 | ``options.oOffsetZ = 0;``, offset value (mm) of the center of the image FOV in z-direction.
 | ``options.FOVa_y = options.FOVa_x;``, FOVa_x (mm) should always be input, but FOVa_y is not necessary.
 If not input, FOVa_y uses the same values as FOVa_x.
 These are the transaxial FOV sizes.
 | ``options.axial_fov = 0;``, axial FOV (mm).
 This should always be greater than zero!
+If omitted, will use the size of the detector in the axial-direction, i.e. ``dPitchY``.
 | ``options.x0 = ones(options.Nx, options.Ny, options.Nz) * 1e-5;``, initial value of the reconstruction.

 Sinogram settings